robvandenbogaard/flash/README.md

 Flash words/sentences for training sight reading.
 Before each flash a dancing animation is shown, adding simple physical excercises to ease learning.

 Thanks to Kofi Gumbs (https://github.com/hkgumbs) for getting me started with his dancing pill figures (and handy Makefile)!
+A big part of this code is copied from https://github.com/hkgumbs/rc/blob/master/src/Visualizer.elm